Credit Suisse tops U.S. IPO tables for first time

 "2012 was a challenging year for IPO issuances," said Joe Reece, global head of Credit Suisse's equity capital markets group.
 "This fact makes it even more critical to be acutely focused on clients."

-Large deals the bank helped underwrite include private equity firm Carlyle Group's (CG.O) $671 million offering, payment processor Vantiv Inc's (VNTV.N) $575 million offering and industrial company Rexnord Corp's (RXN.N) $426 million offering.
+Large deals the bank helped underwrite include private equity firm Carlyle Group's $671 million offering, payment processor Vantiv Inc's $575 million offering and industrial company Rexnord Corp's $426 million offering.

 It also made a number of changes internally which may have contributed to its climb, Reece said.